Recursive projection-aggregation decoding of Reed-Muller codes: Simulation results

 Next we compare the RPA algorithm with Dumer's recursive list decoding algorithm \cite{Dumer04,Dumer06,Dumer06a}.
 Dumer's list decoding algorithm provides a tradeoff between the decoding error probability and the decoding time.
 More precisely, if we set the list size to be large enough (e.g., exponential in $n$), then we can achieve the same performance as the maximal likelihood decoder, but we will also need exponential running time.
 If we choose small list size, then the algorithm runs fast but the decoding error will deteriorate.

-In our simulations, we use the RPA algorithm and Dumer's algorithm to decode RM codes over AWGN channels, and we find that when the running time of these two algorithms is the same, the RPA algorithm has much smaller decoding error probability; when the decoding error probability of these two algorithms is the same, the RPA algorithm has much smaller running time.
-More precisely, from Fig.~\ref{fig:Dumer} we can see that for $\cR\cM(8,2)$, if we choose the list size in Dumer's decoder to be 4, then the running time is similar to RPA but the decoding error probability is much larger.
-On the other hand, if we choose the list size in Dumer's decoder to be 128, then the decoding error probability is similar (although still slightly worse) to RPA but the running time is $30$ times larger!
-Similarly, for $\cR\cM(9,3)$, if we choose the list size in Dumer's decoder to be $4096$, then the running time is comparable (although worse than) to RPA but the decoding error probability is clearly larger.
+In our simulations, we use the RPA algorithm and Dumer's algorithm to decode RM codes over AWGN channels, and we find that the decoding error probability of RPA is slightly better (smaller) than Dumer's algorithm, but the running time of RPA is typically larger.
+We have tested two cases $\cR\cM(8,2)$ and $\cR\cM(9,3)$, and the performance is given in Fig.~\ref{fig:Dumer}.
+For $\cR\cM(8,2)$, the running time of our algorithm is 4.3ms, and the running time of Dumer's algorithm is 0.85ms.
+For $\cR\cM(9,3)$, the running time of our algorithm is 3s, and the running time of Dumer's algorithm is 0.14s.

-The complexity of Dumer's decoder is $O(Ln\log n)$ while the complexity of RPA decoder is $O(n^r \log n)$.
-One might wonder why RPA can be faster than Dumer's decoder.
-The reason is that in Dumer's decoder, the list size $L$ needs to grow very fast with code length $n$ in order to achieve a good performance.
-Let us take third-order RM codes as an example: When the code length is 128, list size $16$ suffices to perform within $\Delta=0.25$dB from ML decoding; when the code length is 256, list size has to be at least $1024$ in order to perform within $\Delta=0.25$dB from ML decoding; when the code length is 512, the performance of list size $4096$ is still very far from the ML decoding.
-In contrast, for RPA list decoding, list size $16$ suffices to achieve a good performance when code length is no larger than $1024$.

-Another important reason is that the constant in the running time of Dumer's decoder is much larger than that of RPA algorithm.
-In fact, the SCL decoder of polar codes also have complexity $O(Ln\log n)$, but their running time is larger than the RPA decoder when decoding second-order RM codes, as reflected in Table~\ref{tb:rt} because of the larger constant.
-According to our experiments, Dumer's decoder appears to have an even larger constant than the SCL decoder.

-In \cite{Dumer04,Dumer06,Dumer06a}, a variation of the recursive list decoding algorithm based on permutation was also proposed to decrease the list size.
-However, this permutation-based variation does {\em not} reduce the running time compared to the original version.
+In \cite{Santi18}, simulation results are presented for $\cR\cM(7,3)$.
+Their results are based on applying belief propagation to all minimum weight parity checks.
+This does seem indirectly related to using all first-order RM subcodes to decode.
+For $\cR\cM(7,3)$, the decoding complexities of these two approaches are also similar.
+For RPA, each of $127*63$ projections takes roughly $32*5$ operations to decode, giving 1.2M operations per iteration.
+For the algorithm in \cite{Santi18}, there are 94448 minimum weight parity checks of weight 16 giving roughly 1.5M operations per iteration.
+It turns out that for $\cR\cM(7,3)$, both the performance and the running time of RPA decoder are similar to the algorithm in \cite{Santi18}.